carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 This dataset is engineered specifically to demonstrate the decision tree classifier.

 We will continue working on the T-cells example.
-The goal is the same, predicting whether a cell is active or inactive.
+The goal is the same, predicting whether a cell is active or quiescent.
 We also have the same two features: cell size and intensity.

 ### Step 2 Train classifiers